Skip to main content

 Reporting an address issue

-If an address is wrong, hard to find, or has access problems (like a locked gate or missing house number), tap the flag icon next to the navigation button.
-This creates a report so the shop can update the address for next time.
+If an address is wrong, hard to find, or has access problems, tap the flag icon next to the navigation button.
+Pick the reason that best describes the problem:

 Completing a delivery